1966-535/homestead/readme.md

 Homestead runs on any Windows, Mac, or Linux system, and includes the Nginx web server, PHP 7.2, MySQL, Postgres, Redis, Memcached, Node, and all of the other goodies you need to develop amazing Laravel applications.

 Official documentation [is located here](https://laravel.com/docs/homestead).

+Use the 1966-*** configuration
+- Use this to force php version as a manual over-ride to Homesteads setup.
+`~/Server/sites/php-switch.sh`